 “only privately with a few trusted friends during the Church’s first decade.”
 (Mormon Publications: 19th and 20th Centuries / A Descriptive Bibliography of the Mormon Church.
 Volume One, 1830-1847.
 Provo, Utah: Brigham Young University, Religious Studies Center, , Item 82, p.
 127-29.)

 Brigham Young University historian and LDS bishop, James B. Allen said,

-Obviously, these statements are in complete disagreement with Joseph Smith’s 1838 First Vision story.
+Obviously, these last statements are in complete disagreement with Joseph Smith’s 1838 first vision story.